Wednesday, 29 May 2013

 However, at this stage it is not possible to say whether the improvements are due to the close medical attention the patients are receiving.
 It is well documented that the feeling of wellbeing resulting from such attention, known as the placebo effect, can have a positive effect on people's health.

-But it is thought that stroke patients do not recover after the first six months of their stroke.
-All the patients involved in the trial had their strokes between six months and five years before they received the treatment.
+patients do not recover after the first six months of their stroke.
+All

-"It seems odd that it should all just be chance and a placebo effect," he told BBC News.
+The recovery of any one of them - let alone five - was not expected, according to Prof Muir, who is in charge of the trial."It seems odd that it should all just be chance and a placebo effect," he told BBC News.
 "We are seeing things that are interesting and somewhat surprising.

 "We've seen people who now have the ability to move their fingers where they have had several years of complete paralysis," Prof Muir said.